 An example is shown in Figure :ref:`figure-my-stuff`.

-The alignment is significant!
+The indention is important!
 The caption must be aligned properly with the other attributes!

 For an inline image (no breaks above or below, aka inline with the text) a substitution must be used.
 Many common icon substitutions are available in a common substitutions file usable as follows: